 It's increasingly accepted that you need to draw on the talents of everyone within an organisation to drive the innovation effort, rather than making this the preserve of an elite group of senior leaders and a dedicated strategy team.
 But how do you enable an entire workforce to become customer-led, stakeholder focused and entrepreneurial?
 How do you make innovation a systemic discipline?

-If you are to be intentional about driving innovation, the first step is to establish a common language.
-What do we mean when we are ask for innovation?
+There’s a very big difference between asking for ideas, and asking for innovation: if you are to be intentional about driving innovation, the first step is to establish a common language.

 - If you can generate new ideas you are creative

 - If you can develop these ideas into new products, services or experiences you are inventive

 - If from these inventions you can create value for customers, stakeholders, society and for your organisation you are innovative

 You also need be very clear about the different levels of innovation ambition, what they entail, and the how the approach to these differs.
 There's a vast difference between asking your team to optimise the known and to invent the future.